msdx321/RT-Bench/docs/source/3-Extending_rt-bench.markdown

     #include "periodic_benchmark.h"
   ```

-6. _Optionally_, the benchmark can export functions for the extending the report interface.
-For this, only two functions are necessary:
+6. _Optionally_, the benchmark can extend the report interface to report custom metrics.
-	-
+	- The `perioic_benchmark.h` exposes a `struct benchmark_extra_data extra_measurement` that needs to be initialized with the header , the number and a data array of to hold extra metrics.
+	Initializing these members is the responsibility of `benchmark_init()` and deallocation, if needed, is responsibility of `benchmark_teardown()`.
+	- The benchmark needs to expose the following function:
     ```
-    const char* benchmark_log_header()
+    void benchmark_log_data(void)
     ```
-  	Which returns a constant string to extend the csv header (e.g., ",bandwidth(MB/S)" for isolbench/bandwidth)
-	-
-    ```
-    float benchmark_log_data()
-    ```
-	  Which returns the benchmark-specific measurement.
+	  Which needs to update the data array with the benchmark-specific measurement.
+This function will be called at the end of every task.

-  Note that, as indicated in [the building guidelines](#compilation), the `-DEXTENDED_REPORT` compilation flag _must_ be used for these functions to be called.
+  Note that, as indicated in [the building guidelines](#compilation), the `-DEXTENDED_REPORT` compilation flag _must_ be used for these metrics to be reported.

-Refer to the [disparity](@ref #disparity) benchmark documentation and source code for a working example.
+Refer to the [disparity](@ref #disparity) benchmark documentation and source code for a working example without extra metrics.
+An The [IsolBench](@ref #IsolBench) suite has benchmarks that report extra metrics and can be referred to as working examples.

 ## Add scripts and utilities